Winter Fundraising Ideas To Heat Up Your Campaigns

-Between the freezing temperatures, rush for year-end giving, and planning for the next year, your winter fundraising ideas could lose heat (get it?).
+Between the freezing temperatures, the rush for year-end giving, and planning for the next year, your winter fundraising ideas could lose heat (get it?)

 But that’s the last thing you want.
-With 30% of all annual giving happening in December, this time of the year is extremely crucial for your nonprofit.
-You can’t let it go to waste with average fundraisers bringing in less than average gifts.
+With 30% of all annual giving happening in December, this time of the year is highly crucial for your nonprofit.
+With average fundraisers bringing in less-than-average gifts, you can’t let it go to waste.

 To help you with that, we’ve done the heavy lifting and compiled a list of 8 creative winter fundraising ideas that also adapt to the new norms we need to follow.